mosryx/phasma/uniqueghosts/TYP.19 raiju.md

 -   Can be identified by its speed during a hunt, particularly on small maps, when active electronic items are nearby.
 If the ghost continues to walk very quickly when roaming (and not chasing particular players), then it is most likely a Raiju.

+# Raiju
+### Unique Identifiers
+* If the Raiju is within 6-10 metres (depending on map size) of any active electronic equipment, its speed will be fixed to 2.5 m/s.
+Having a ghost that is moving quickly in the presence of electronics and even while not chasing someone may indicate that the ghost is a Raiju.

+* During ghost events and hunts, the Raiju will interfere with electronics up to 15 metres away, compared to 10 metres for every other ghost.
+This distance only applies to electronics that are on the same floor as the ghost.

+* On difficulties with 2 evidence (e.g. Nightmare), obtaining EMF Level 5 and Ghost Orbs confirms the ghost to be a Raiju, since the only other ghost that has these two evidences is the Obake, which has Fingerprints as a guaranteed evidence.

+### Possible Identifiers
+* *Sanity:* Raijus can hunt from an average sanity of 65% if there are active electronics near it.